stesun2/news-site-IV/README.md

 ## Section Links in App`AppNav.js`

-In the current iteration of `AppNav.js`, the component accepts a function prop called `handleNavClic` - the function provided via that prop is called when one of the Nav Items/Section links is clicked.
+In the current iteration of `AppNav.js`, the component accepts a function prop called `handleNavClick` - the function provided via that prop is called when one of the Nav Items/Section links is clicked.
 Ultimately, we were going to use this functionality to redirect/link to the section pages, but there is a better way.
 We can simply use the `Link` component that `react-router` provides to us to create the link button.

  1. Delete the `handleNavClick` prop that's being passed into the `AppNav` component in `App.js`
  2. Remove references to it in `AppNav.js`